![]() |

 Answer:

 Refrain is a poetic device that focuses only on repeated lines at some distance in the poems.
-It is used to emphasize something and also create rhythm in the poem.
+It is used to emphasise something and also create rhythm in the poem.
 It is used to make breaks between stanzas.
-Here in this poem, we find refrain in the second, third and fourth stanza.
+Here in this poem, we find refrains in the second, third, and fourth stanzas.

-The refrain in the poem are as follows:
+The refrains in the poem are as follows:

-1. And I will love thee still, my dear,
+1. And I will love you still, my dear.

 2. Till a' the seas gang dry.